littlebee/react-datum/CONTRIBUTING.md

 will watch all the source and tests and distribution relevant files and rebuild as necessary.
 It will not run the tests.

 ## Getting started (zuKeeper developer):

-We use react-datum at Zulily as part of our zuKeeper application for managing sales events and the product catelog.
-It is a core piece of both our zuKeeper React UI stack.
-It's super easy for you to contribute and test your changes to Tilegrid in zuKeeper.
+We use react-datum at Zulily as part of our zuKeeper application for managing sales events, vendor information and the product catalog.
+It is a core piece of zuKeeper React UI stack.
+It's super easy for you to contribute and test your changes in zuKeeper.

 From your local htdoc_ems root (if you have multiple clones of htdocs_ems, use the one that you are currently working most in):